»Network Infrastructure Automation

 Network Drivers - Network drivers are used by Consul-Terraform-Sync to execute and update network infrastructure.
 Drivers transform Consul service level information into downstream changes by understanding and abstracting API and resource details tied to specific network infrastructure.

-Network Infrastructure Automation (NIA) - Enables dynamic updates to network infrastructure devices triggered by service changes.
+Network Infrastructure Automation (NIA) - Enables dynamic updates to network infrastructure devices triggered when specific conditions, such as service changes and registration, are met.

 Tasks - A task is the translation of dynamic service information from the Consul Catalog into network infrastructure changes downstream.